rajparekh07/easify/README.md

-This repository is a blog type cool website created using latest web technologies such as HTML5, JavaScript and Classic ASP.
+This repository is a blog type website created using web technologies such as HTML5, JavaScript and Classic ASP.
-The main aim of this project was to achieve the functionalities of any blog using Classic ASP.
-Hence all the features of Classic ASP must be used during the implementation phase of this project.

 Contributors:
 Raj Parekh: Design, Development.